 , I organised a challenge with the TMF team which goal was to reduce the use of plastic items; it included a workshop to learn how to create its own household products.
 In fact, in addition to an organisation's actions, everybody can help the environment through their behaviour.
 We also changed our search engine to a fair one which subsidises tree plantation: Ecosia

 These actions are useful, but in TMF, we know that the biggest impact we can have is through the change of the main practices of the organisation.
 Thus we are actively looking for alternatives for plastic tree guards.
 These guards, which enable the trees to protect against rodents (such as voles and rabbits), as well as they provide a special environment for young trees (helping the tree hold onto available moisture, creating its own micro-climate) have been considered "good silviculture practice".
 In current context, it is critical to question this practice and to find other solutions.
+However it is worth remembering that if we don't offer protection to small trees they will be damaged by rodents and may die or not reach full maturity – thus not helping in our efforts to mitigate climate change.

 Next week I will go back to France in order to fulfil my last year of studies with the feeling of having made the most of this experience.
 I will always keep in mind that urban green infrastructure needs to be led by intelligence to get "more from trees" than simply their aesthetic aspect.